angrybacon/doomsday-wiki/markdown/appendices/faq.md

 to no disruption.
 Sometimes Thalia or Ouphe can slow Doomsday down however often they are too slow or get answered easily by Daze.
 TES cannot beat the sheer amount of disruption the deck brings to the table nor interact with the fast combo kill.
-All of these are likely the mopst favourable (part based on gut feel and part based on community obtained results found [here](https://docs.google.com/spreadsheets/d/14hIVFCCxK6v6PHzj_7opfigFWVGV73kv59OdeN-J95I/edit#gid=397763213).)
+All of these are likely the most favourable (part based on gut feel and part based on community obtained results found [here](https://docs.google.com/spreadsheets/d/14hIVFCCxK6v6PHzj_7opfigFWVGV73kv59OdeN-J95I/edit#gid=397763213).)